 Setting up the Terrarium

 Space and ventilation are key factors in keeping chameleons.
-Most are arboreal, so height is also important in cage design.
+Most are arboreal, so height is important in cage design.

 Branches and vines should be provided to increase the usable area of the cage.
 Sturdy live and/or artificial terrarium plants are also important to provide security and reduce stress.
+Live plants help with the humidity of the cage environment as well.

 Light, Heat & Humidity